resolutionathens/facilitron-news/content/support/faq.md

       record of renter approvals (or disapprovals) is permanently kept with the booking record history.
     question: Can I modify the booking once it’s been submitted?
+  - answer: It's blue.
+    question: What color is the sky?
 ---